 Karma (action) and

 These are the various categories as enumerated in the Nyaya system of philosophy.
-After having known all this, the sages acted on the prescriptions as available in the science and attended the highest well-being and an inexhaustibly long life. [ 27 – 29 ]
+After having known all this, the sages acted on the prescriptions as available in science and attended to the highest well-being and an inexhaustibly long life. [ 27 – 29 ]

 Then Atreya Punarvasu, friendly to all and having compassion for all taught Ayurveda to his six disciples – Agnivesha, Bhela, Jatukarna, Parashara, Harita and Ksharapani. [ 30 – 31 ]

 Expounding of Samhitas

 Then the wise ones like Bhela and others expounded their respective works and presented them to Atreya accompanied by a group of sages.
 Having heard the exposition of science by the holy ones – disciples of Atreya, the sages were extremely delighted to find that the exposition was well done and they welcomed it.
 All of them admired these disciples of Punarvasu who were desirous of doing good to all creatures and they all at a time exclaimed loudly, “Brilliant is this sympathy for living beings!”.

 The divine sages accompanied by the Gods residing in heaven heard this sacred word of great sages and were extremely delighted to hear this.
 “Oh!
 Excellent,” this deep and melodious sound produced in heaven by the delighted gods resounded the three worlds.
 The auspicious wind blew and all directions were illuminated by divine light.
 Divine showers of flowers and water dropped down and then the gods of wisdom viz.
 Intellect, Accomplishment, Memory, Understanding, Patience, Fame, Forbearance, and Pity entered Agnivesha and other disciples and these works, accepted by the great sages, were established on this Earth for the good of all creatures.
 [32-40]

 Correction – 44th shloka, 2nd line – hrasa (not halasa).